Effects of the 2009 Pacific typhoon season in the Philippines

 The effects of the 2009 Pacific typhoon season in the Philippines were considered some of the worst in decades.
-Throughout the year, series of typhoons impacted the country, with the worst damage occurring during September and October from Typhoons Ketsana and Parma.
+Throughout the year, series of typhoons impacted the country, with the worst damage occurring during September and October from Typhoons Ketsana (Ondoy) and Parma (Pepeng).

-The season started by the formation of Tropical Depression Auring during early of the year which affected southern Philippines with moderate damages.
+The season started by the formation of Tropical Depression Auring during early part of the year which affected southern Philippines with moderate damages.
 Only two storms, Bising and Crising, developed during the weak first third of the season, with later Dante and Emong forming and impacting Luzon during the first week of May.
 Tropical Storm Feria impacted most of the country with severe damages during June.
 A series of weak storms developed continuously during July.

 Typhoon Kiko only brushed the northern part of the Philippine's area of Responsibility while enhancing the southwest monsoon, which caused heavy flooding throughout the country.
 During late-September, combined with the enhancement of the monsoon, Ondoy formed and affected most of the country with an extreme death toll and extensive damages.
 Typhoons Pepeng and Quedan formed along a week after Ondoy, but both typhoons interacted together which made Pepeng affect northern Luzon for a long time.
-During late-October to early-November, Typhoon Santi made landfall over central Luzon with major damages.
+During late-October to early-November, Typhoon Santi made landfall over central Luzon with major damage.
 Vinta was the last storm to enter or form within the PAR during the season without even affecting the country.